hikeventures/hikeventures.github.io/_posts/best/2016-03-10-best-hiking-boots.markdown

 ---
 Here is my selection of the best hiking boots for 2017.

-Proper hiking boots are important if you are planning to hike in the mountains or if you have to carry a heavy backpack.
-They  should provide a good grip as well.
+Hiking boots are important if you are planning to hike in the mountains or if you have to carry a heavy backpack.
+Moreover, they should provide a good grip as well.

 For day trips which are not that demanding [lightweight hiking shoes](http://www.hikeventures.com/best-light-hiking-shoes/) could be an alternative to traditional hiking boots.